Skip main navigation

 1. If you receive an email from the Job Center of Wisconsin (JCW), stating there is an employment opportunity and you need to set up a Google Hangouts account to conduct an interview or you will lose benefits, do not respond.
 JCW provides more information on how to protect yourself online including actions to take.

 2. If you receive an email from an individual or service regarding your method of payment for receipt of unemployment benefits from Wisconsin Unemployment Insurance do not respond.
-The email advises claimants to enroll in a direct deposit card program online and lists a mailing address in Las Vegas, NV.
+The email advises claimants to enroll in a direct deposit card program online and lists a mailing address in Las Vegas, Nevada.
 This communication did not come from the State of Wisconsin, DWD, Unemployment Insurance Division.
 Wisconsin Unemployment Insurance would never communicate with you via email regarding direct deposit.

 3. There have been several complaints of individuals receiving false emails stating that they had won a $1,000 Visa gift card free of charge.
 The individuals were directed to a website to claim the gift card.
 The website malware attempts to download to their computer.
 These emails are not from the Texas Workforce Commission nor are they from the State of Wisconsin, DWD, Unemployment Insurance Division.
 Gift cards or other “gifts” are not being given away.